— In this guide, learn how to fix error 521 with WordPress and Cloudflare —

 Replace 127.0.0.1 with the IP address you wish to whitelist.
 In this case, Cloudflare’s IP address.

-To whitelist multiple IP addresses, enter a new line, add the allow from 127.0.0.1 command, and replace with the correct IP accordingly.
+To whitelist multiple IP addresses, enter a new line, add the Require ip 127.0.0.1 command, and replace with the correct IP accordingly.

 Save the file with new server IPs.